Akhtar-tech786/Akhtar-tech786/README.md

 - 👋 Hi, I’m @Akhtar-tech786
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Data Science and Ai
 - 🌱 I’m currently learning engineering
 - 💞️ I’m looking to collaborate on data science
 - 📫 How to reach me - Github